anmolkm62/cs1302-api-app/meta/DEADLINE.md

 > on this project?

   >During this project, I learned a lot about how to go about a project in scrath.
 I got to design my own UML, UI aspect, and backend.
 There was a lot of error handling initially because I was  >coding too much at once.
 It is better to test more frequently in smaller sections which was something I could get away with not doing in past projects.
 I learned how to integrate different API's, JSON data modeling and the implications of API's.
+I feel like I also learned a lot about maven and how useful it is.
+I will be using it in personal projects going forward.
 ## Part 3: Retrospect

 > If you could start the project over from scratch, what do
 > you think might do differently and why?

  >I would test my API's more rigorously from the start.
 I had started this project a while ago b >ut had to restart 3 times.
 I was too ambitious the first attempt, my secnond attempt the API I > chose was no longer available.
 Going forward, I was to implement atronger testing from the st >art to prevent having to restart so many times.
-Luckily I got faster each time as I was used t o the strucutre.
+Luckily I got faster each time as I was used t o the structure.
 Also, I was like to create more UI aspects.

    >  NOTE: Since all my files are in API, when I run check1302 cs1302-api-app/src/main/java there are no files to check.
 But if I run check1302 src there are no errors.